 How much will it cost to Drywall my house?

 For those not familiar with construction estimating, trying to create a budget for a remodel or new construction project can be a daunting task.
 The only option a person may have is to ask a contractor to quote them a price and even then they may have no idea of whether or not the price is fair.
-The information below should help the average person understand the cost of drywall work.
-Understanding the process of estimating drywall work may help prepare you to accept or reject a drywall contractor's quoted price.
+The information below should help the average person understand the costs associated with drywall work.
+Understanding the process of estimating drywall projects may help prepare you to accept or reject a drywall contractor's quoted price.
 We'll discuss two types of jobs, large drywall jobs and small patches or remodels.

 Estimating large drywall jobs